Black shama: Habitat and conservation status

 This has led to many other species sharing its range to also be endangered.
 It shares habitat with the Cebu flowerpecker, which is one of the most endangered birds in the world and also other endangered species such as the Cebu brown dove, Cebu hawk-owl and Streak-breasted bulbul.
 This has led to many local extinctions of species such as Cebu warty pig and possibly Cebu amethyst brown dove and local extinctions of Philippine oriole, Blackish cuckooshrike, Bar-bellied cuckooshrike and Philippine hanging parrot.

 The black shama occurs in Alcoy, Argao, Dalaguete, Tabunan and Boljoon protected forests, but actual protection and enforcement is lax.
+The area where the Black Shama's last stronghold is located is known as the Mag-abo Rainforest, a dense patch of forest and one of the biodiversity hotspots of the Nug-as Rainforest System, together with Lantoy Mountain.

+Cultural Symbolism

+The Siloy Bird is an important cultural symbol of the town of Alcoy, Cebu, as well as local Cebuano biodiversity.
+The Black Shama, as well as the other endemic species of Cebu are considered as eco-tourism attractions in Alcoy.
+Every last Saturday of August, the town celebrates the Siloy Festival in honor of its patron, St. Rose of Lima.
+The Siloy Festival is a religious and eco-cultural event that is a thanksgiving to God for the Siloy of Alcoy and the biodiversity of the Nug-as Rainforest System.

+The Siloy Bird is the official mascot of Cebu Daily News, a local Cebuano news outlet from the Inquirer Group of Companies.
+The news outlet uses the term "Siloy" as a metaphor for anyone in Cebu that is on the lookout for current events and happenings.